doctorfree/MusicPlayerPlus/README.md

 their configuration.
 Profiles are used in MusicPlayerPlus to provide an enhanced visual presentation.

+**[Note:]** Use of the Tilix terminal emulator is an optional additional feature supported by MusicPlayerPlus.
+Tilix is not installed by MusicPlayerPlus.
+In order to use the Tilix terminal emulator it must be installed manually.
+If you wish to use the Tilix terminal emulator, then use your system's package manager to install it.

 There are four terminal profiles in two terminal emulators used by MusicPlayerPlus.
 The `gnome-terminal` emulator and the `tilix` terminal emulator each have two custom profiles created during `mppinit` initialization.